Gin essentials – botanicals

 Citrus – you can add dried or fresh lemon peel or indeed the peel from any citrus to add some zip to your gin.
 We also sell lemon powder made from our own fresh, organic lemons.

-For those who need some help, we also sell a Gin Infusion pack for $19.99 which has all the basic ingredients for making some interesting gin.
+For those who need some help, we also sell a Gin Infusion pack which has all the basic botanical ingredients, plus juniper berries and coriander seed, for making some interesting gin.
 You can find it here...

 We hope you enjoy your journey through the world of gin infusion.